Why did it take so long?

 Commit

 Accept then commit.
+Once you have decided what degree of discomfort is tolerable, commit to take that small step.
+Lean into it.
 Once you’ve spent the set amount of time, you can then decide whether you want to keep going or not.
 Once you’ve opened your laptop and read through the brief you might do more than 10 minutes – and that’s great – but remember your commitment was for 10 minutes.
 If you stop then you’ve fulfilled your commitment.
 Now stopping is not procrastinating, it’s an informed decision.

 Jump the hurdle